Allegheny General Hospital: History

-The seven-story, 400-bed facility cost $620,000, and opened in 1904.
+The seven-story, 400-bed facility cost $620,000 and opened in 1904.
 The new space included more modern laboratory facilities: separate rooms for urinalysis, blood work, bacteriology, and autopsies.

-In the 1920, hospital leaders began looking for another new home.
-New York architecture firm York and Sawyer was hired to draw plans for what would be one of the nation's first “skyscraper” hospitals, and by 1929, construction was underway, just to the north of the Stockton Avenue location.
-The cornerstone was laid in 1930, but the Great Depression interrupted construction for several years. and the new 22-story, $8 million hospital wasn't completed until 1936.
+In 1920, hospital leaders began looking for a new home.
+New York architecture firm York and Sawyer was hired to draw plans for what would be one of the nation's first "skyscraper" hospitals, and by 1929, construction was underway, just to the north of the Stockton Avenue location.
+The cornerstone was laid in 1930, but the Great Depression interrupted construction for several years.
+The 22-story hospital was completed in 1936.

-Over the years, the hospital grew; a new East Wing was added, and in 1981, a new inpatient tower, the $104 million Snyder Pavilion, was completed.
+Over the years, the hospital expanded, with a new East Wing added.
+In 1981, a new inpatient tower, the $104 million Snyder Pavilion, was completed.

-Today, Allegheny General is a 576-bed quaternary care and educational hospital, and it is AHN's highest-volume hospital, seeing 24,000 inpatient admissions, 23,000 surgeries, and nearly 56,000 emergency department visits each year.
-Over the last five years, AGH has built a new orthopaedic center, a new cardiovascular intensive care unit, a new cardiac MRI center, new hybrid operating rooms, and a new surgical arts center.
+Allegheny General is its highest-volume educational hospital, featuring a 576-bed quaternary care and educational hospital for 24,000 inpatient admissions, 23,000 surgeries, and nearly 56,000 emergency department visits each year.

-In 2018, construction began on a new academic cancer center on the AGH campus.